pixop/video-compare/tests/README.md

 make check-one TEST=zoom_transform
 ```

 `make test` is a separate GUI smoke (`video-compare` plus screenshots) and is not part of `check`.
 Any `tests/test_*.cpp` is picked up by `check` automatically.
 Header-only tests need no makefile change; tests that link production objects or FFmpeg still declare those extras in the makefile.
+Tests include production headers as `"foo.h"` via `-Isrc`.

 Covers effective DAR from width/height × SAR (invalid SAR → 1:1; non-positive dims → unavailable).